reivaxy/aquaMonitor/README.md

 # TODOs
-* Water movement detection to warn about pumps failure (sensor remains to be found...)
+* Water movement detection to warn about pumps failure (sensor remains to be found or designed...)
 * Some more configuration by SMS (level detection switch state inversion for instance, or display shift frequency ?)
 * Periodical status sending (upon registration) ?
-* see roadmap for bigger planned changes
+* see roadmap for bigger planned changes (Wifi connection, web server)

 # Some pictures